 [Section 21 amended by No. 14 of 1996 s.
 4.]

-22. Construction of works
+22. Incidental works to roads, power to construct

 The Commissioner may, with the approval of the Minister, construct and maintain on any road works necessary for facilitating the exercise of the powers conferred on the Commissioner by this Act, and the approval so given shall be sufficient authority for the carrying out of any works incidental to the exercise of those powers.